 Civil rights activists protested against the injustice of segregation in a variety of ways.
 Here, in 1965, marchers, some carrying American flags, march from Selma to Montgomery, Alabama, to champion African American voting rights.

 As civil rights demonstrations rocked the American South, civil rights legislation made its way through Washington D.C.
 Here, President Lyndon B. Johnson sits with civil rights leaders in the White House.

 American popular feminism accelerated throughout the 1960s.
 The slogan “Women’s Liberation” accompanied a growing women’s movement but also alarmed conservative Americans.
-In this 1970 photograph, women march in Washington D.C. carrying signs reading, “Women Demand Equality,” “I’m a Second Class Citizen,” and “Women’s Liberation.”
+In this 1970 photograph, women march during the “Women’s Strike for Equality,” a nationwide protest launched on the 50th anniversary of women’s suffrage, carrying signs reading, “Women Demand Equality,” “I’m a Second Class Citizen,” and “Women’s Liberation.”